-According to Egyptologists, the pyramid was built as a tomb for Pharoaoh Khufu, second king of the Fourth Dynasty, over the period of approximately 20 years.
-For almost 4000 years, the pyramid was considered to be the tallest man-made construction in the world.
-It is the biggest and the oldest of the three-pyramid complex of Giza, an embodiment of the grandeur of the ancient Egypt.
+According to Egyptologists, the pyramid was built as a tomb for Pharaoh Khufu, the second king of the Fourth Dynasty who ruled for approximately 20 years.
+For almost 4,000 years, the pyramid was considered the tallest man-made structure in the world.
+It is the largest and the oldest of the three pyramids on the complex at Giza, an embodiment of the grandeur of ancient Egypt.

-The pyramid was not only considered as a massive tomb, but also as a place of the regeneration for the deceased king according to ancient Egyptians.
-It has three known burial chambers inside of it and a sloping passageway named the grand gallery.
-One chamber is an underground one that is cut into bedrock.
-The two other chambers, one named the Queen’s Chamber – although archaeologists suggest that it’s not where the queen is buried, and the other room is the King’s Chamber.
-The Queen’s and The King’s chambers are located higher up within the pyramid.
+The pyramid was considered a tomb and a place of regeneration for the deceased king.
+It has three known burial chambers inside and a sloping passageway named the Grand Gallery.
+One chamber is underground and carved into the bedrock.
+The other two, one named the Queen’s Chamber and the other the King’s Chamber, are higher up within the pyramid.

-Khufu’s pyramid was called “Ikhet” by ancient Egyptians, which means “Glorious Light”.
-In its original state, the pyramid was covered with highly polished white limestone which reflected the sunlight and made the pyramid shine like a gem.
+Khufu’s pyramid was called Ikhet by ancient Egyptians, which means glorious light.
+In its original state, it was covered with highly polished white limestone, which reflected the sunlight and made the pyramid shimmer.
 Later, those casing stones were removed by Arabs to build mosques.
-According to calculations, the original structure with its casing stones would act like magnificent mirrors and would have powerfully reflected the light to the extent that it would be seen from the moon as a glaring star on earth.
+According to calculations, the mirror-like original structure could be seen from the moon.